Glossary

 Subject clause

-Subjektsatz; subordinate clause instead of a subject
+Subjektsatz; subordinate clause acting as the subject of a sentence.

 Subjunction